Marketing91

 Table of Contents

-Jell-O became one of the most popular desserts of America.
-It is available in powder form and ready-to-eat variety with diversified colour and flavour range.
-Major ingredients of Jell-O are artificial sweetener or sugar, gelatin in powdered form, food colouring and artificial flavours.
+Jell-O became one of the most popular desserts in America.
+It is available in powder form and ready-to-eat variety with recipes and a diversified color and flavor range.
+The primary ingredients of Jell-O are artificial sweetener or sugar, gelatin in powdered form, food coloring, and artificial flavors.

-It is generally used in several gelatine desserts like puddings, fruit gels and cream pies.
-First flavours of Jell-O were raspberry, strawberry, lemon and orange.
-In the year 1925, a patent was issued by Jell-O for gelatine dessert that was sugarless and became popular as D-Zerta.
-In the year 1930, a new flavour lime was introduced.
-Jell-O is available in several flavours of its products that include-
+It is generally used in several gelatine desserts like puddings, fruit gels, and cream pies.
+The first flavors of Jell-O were raspberry, strawberry, lemon, and orange.
+In the year 1925, a patent was issued by Jell-O for a gelatine dessert that was sugarless and eventually became famous as D-Zerta.
+In the year 1930, a new flavor, lime, was introduced.
+Jell-O is available in several flavors of its products that include-

 Gelatin